Tanishq-Raj/ImpactCV/README.md

 4. Submit a pull request with a clear description of your changes.

 Please adhere to the project's coding standards and best practices.

-## 💬 Support

-If you encounter any issues or have suggestions for improvement, please feel free to:

-* Open an issue on GitHub: [https://github.com/asfand-dev/impact-cv/issues](https://github.com/asfand-dev/impact-cv/issues)
-* Reach out via asfand.dev@gmail.com

 ## 📄 License